amplitude/Amplitude-JavaScript/README.md

 what the ua-parser-js library does.

 ## 4.0
 The library now defaults to sending requests to https://api.amplitude.com instead of //api.amplitude.com.
 This should only affect you if your site does not use https and you use a Content Security Policy.

-# Questions? #
+# Need Help? #
-If you have questions about using or installing our JavaScript SDK, you can send an email to [Amplitude Support](mailto:platform@amplitude.com).
+If you have any problems or issues over our SDK, feel free to create a github issue or submit a request on [Amplitude Help](https://help.amplitude.com/hc/en-us/requests/new).

 # License #
 ```text